pecheylauren02/MP3_MadLibs_LSP/README.md

 - In this version of the game, the player will be given the opportunity to select a story title from a list of titles displayed to them in a random order.
 - Without knowing the story, the player is required to fill in the blanks with nouns, verbs, adjectives, colours, adverbs, exclamations, and many more!
 - These words are inserted into the blank spaces, and after the player has completed all of the prompts, the full story is displayed to them with their inputs.
-- Because the player is not aware of the context of the story beforehand, their responses generate hilarious results which will entertain them and whoever they read it aloud to!
+- Because the player is not aware of the context of the story beforehand, their inputs generate hilarious results which will entertain them and whoever they read it aloud to!

 ## Table of Contents